Kassala Sudan Travel Guide

 Follow instructions from authorities at checkpoints promptly and calmly.

-Avoid photography near checkpoints or armed forces personnel; it is not allowed under any circumstances.
+Avoid photography near checkpoints or the military personnel; it is not allowed under any circumstances.

-Continuously monitor international and local news sources, as well as official government travel advisories, for the most recent security updates before any travel consideration.
+Continuously monitor international and local news sources, along with official government travel advisories, for the latest security updates before any travel consideration.